Malith-19/cse-workshop/README.md

 # cse-workshop

-This is a dmo text for *CSE-Worksshop*.
+This is a demo text for *CSE-Workshop*.